litmuschaos/litmus-docs/website/docs/workflow-analytics.md

 <img src={require('./assets/overview-first-look.png').default} width="1000" height="500" />

-For Adding a data source, you can refer to the following guide.
+For adding a data source, you can refer to the following guide.

 Once you have added a data source successfully, you will be able to see the data source listed on the overview page.